Origin: Highlands (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Bourbon refill and ex-Sherry Oloroso first fill
+Ageing casks: Ex-Bourbon refill and ex-Sherry Oloroso first fill

 Added coloring: No